 An investment partnership between a small number of large investors that often uses high-risk techniques such as short-selling and heavy leveraging.

 E.g. Hedge funds are risky but they can pay off.

 These are just a few of the many tricky finance and banking vocabulary you might stumble across if you’re pursuing studies down this avenue.
 Use this article as a cheat sheet to help you out if you ever get stuck by some tricky words.
-If you’re interested in learning Business English in more depth, try our course at TLG, or you could even look into our English for Finance elective.
+If you’re interested in learning English for Work in more depth, try our course at TLG, or you could even look into our English for Finance elective.